MSR FreeLite 2

 What We Like

-- Rectangular floor, roomy interior, and full-coverage rainfly at well under 3 pounds.
+- Rectangular floor, relatively roomy interior, and full-coverage rainfly at just over 2 pounds.

-- Great ventilation, particularly if the vestibule is left partially open.
+- Mesh-heavy build provides great ventilation, particularly if the vestibule is left partially open (weather permitting).

 What We Don’t

-Within the MSR lineup, the FreeLite is sandwiched between two other intriguing options: the Hubba Hubba NX ($450) and Carbon Reflex 2 ($550), both of which also received updates for 2019.
-Stacked up against the popular Hubba Hubba NX, the FreeLite is significantly lighter by 1 pound but has a far less durable floor fabric (15D vs. 30D) and 3 inches less of headroom.
-As with the Copper Spur above, we prefer the convenience of the freestanding Hubba Hubba NX (see our in-depth review here), but the extra pound may be sacrilege to weight-focused backpackers.
+Within the MSR lineup, the FreeLite is sandwiched between two other intriguing options: the Hubba Hubba 2 ($480) and Carbon Reflex 2 ($630).
+Stacked up against the popular Hubba Hubba (which was also updated for 2022), the FreeLite is a considerable 15 ounces lighter and ventilates better with more mesh in the tent body, but it uses a less durable floor fabric (15D vs. 20D), sacrifices an inch of headroom, and requires staking out at one end (the Hubba Hubba is fully freestanding).
+We personally prefer the convenience of the Hubba Hubba’s design (see our in-depth review here), but the extra ounces may be sacrilege to weight-focused backpackers.

-Finally, the 1-pound 13-ounce MSR Carbon Reflex 2 is the lightest option of the bunch but comes with some notable sacrifices.
+Finally, the 2-pound-3-ounce MSR Carbon Reflex 2 is the lightest option of the bunch but comes with some notable sacrifices.
 For one, the tent is completely non-freestanding, so all corners need to be staked out.
-In addition, the carbon fiber poles aren’t our favorite—they’re light but require extra care to keep from breaking.
-And given that the Carbon Reflex costs a whopping $550, we think only true gram counters should spend up for it.
-In the end, the FreeLite accomplishes much of what it’s supposed to do: it bridges the gap between the more robust Hubba Hubba NX and more hardcore Carbon Reflex.
+In addition, the carbon fiber poles aren’t our favorite—they’re light but require extra care to keep from breaking—and peak height drops to a very low 34 inches.
+And given that the Carbon Reflex costs a whopping $630, we think only true gram counters should spend up for it.
+In the end, the FreeLite accomplishes much of what it’s supposed to do: bridge the gap between the more robust Hubba Hubba and more hardcore Carbon Reflex.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!